nicovelar/Ping-Pong/README.md

 # Ping-Pong
 This is a classic Ping-Pong.

-All the code is in the branch master.
+All the code is in the gh-pages.

 The page for run this is: https://nicovelar.github.io/Ping-Pong/